carissalow/rapids/docs/features/extracted.rst

-probpause                        The fraction of a day spent in a pause (as opposed to a flight) siglocentropy      nats          Shannon’s entropy measurement based on the proportion of time spent at each significant location visited during a day. circdnrtn           	         A continuous metric quantifying a person’s circadian routine that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn        Weekend       Same as circdnrtn but computed separately for weekends and weekdays.
+probpause                        The fraction of a day spent in a pause (as opposed to a flight) siglocentropy      nats          Shannon’s entropy measurement based on the proportion of time spent at each significant location visited during a day. circdnrtn           	         A continuous metric quantifying a person’s circadian routine that can take any value between 0 and 1, where 0 represents a daily routine completely different from any other sensed days and 1 a routine the same as every other sensed day. wkenddayrtn                      Same as circdnrtn but computed separately for weekends and weekdays.
 ================   =========     =============

 **Assumptions/Observations:**

+Types of location data to use.
+Aware Android and iOS clients can collect location coordinates through the phone's GPS or Google's fused location API.
+If your Aware client was ONLY configured to use GPS set ``location_to_use`` to ``ALL``, if your client was configured to use BOTH GPS and fused location set ``location_to_use`` to  ``ALL_EXCEPT_FUSED`` to ignore fused coordinates, if your client was configured to use fused location  set ``location_to_use`` to ``RESAMPLE_FUSED``. ``RESAMPLE_FUSED`` takes the original fused location coordinates and replicates each pair forward in time as long as the phone was sensing data as indicated by ``phone_sensed_bins`` (see :ref:`Phone valid sensed days <phone-valid-sensed-days>`), this is done because Google's API only logs a new location coordinate pair when it is sufficiently different from the previous one.

 *Significant Locations Identified*

 (i.e. The clustering method used)
 Significant locations are determined using K-means clustering on locations that a patient visit over the course of the period of data collection.
 By setting K=K+1 and repeat clustering until two significant locations are within 100 meters of one another, the results from the previous step (K-1) can   be used as the total number of significant locations.
-See `Beiwe Summary Statistics`_.
+Taken from `Beiwe Summary Statistics`_.

 *Definition of Stationarity*

-(i.e., The length of time a person have to be not moving to qualify) This is based on a Pause-Flight model, The parameters used is a minimum pause duration of 300sec and a minimum pause distance of 60m.
+(i.e., The length of time and distance a person has to be around the same place to be labelled as a pause) This is based on a Pause-Flight model, The parameters used are a minimum pause duration of 300sec and a minimum pause distance of 60m.
 See the `Pause-Flight Model`_.

 *The Circadian Calculation*

-For a detailed description of how this measure is calculated, see Canzian and Musolesi's 2015 paper in the Proceedings of the 2015 ACM International Joint Conference on Pervasive and Ubiquitous Computing, titled "Trajectories of depression: unobtrusive monitoring of depressive states by means of smartphone mobility traces analysis."
+For a detailed description of how this is calculated, see Canzian, L., & Musolesi, M. (2015, September).
+Trajectories of depression: unobtrusive monitoring of depressive states by means of smartphone mobility traces analysis.
+In Proceedings of the 2015 ACM international joint conference on pervasive and ubiquitous computing (pp. 1293-1304).
 Their procedure was followed using 30-min increments as a bin size.
-See `Beiwe Summary Statistics`_.
+Taken from `Beiwe Summary Statistics`_.

 .. _screen-sensor-doc: